Death Certificate Translation Dubai — MOJ License #701

 Attestation Requirements for Foreign Death Certificates

 A foreign death certificate typically needs attestation before UAE authorities will accept it.
-The attestation chain varies by country:
+The attestation chain varies by country.

-Hague Convention Countries (Simplified Process)
+Hague Convention Countries (Apostille-Based Origin Step)

 Non-Hague Countries (Full Attestation Required)